5.4 Preparing for the registration assessment

 It is important that the evidence relates directly to the reasonable adjustment you are requesting.

 Your request will be considered by the GPhC’s adjustment panel.
 This is an independent panel made up of an educational disability specialist and two members of the GPhC board of assessors (which sets and moderates the registration assessment).

 If your request for an adjustment is not granted you have the right to appeal the decision.
-You must do this by the deadline on the key dates page.
-You can find out more about how to appeal and adjustment decisions in our guidance.
+You must do this by the deadline given for the sitting.

 5.6 Making a decision to sit the registration assessment